rigard/rulebooks/rulebooks/colossal-arena.md

 In this phase, you may:

-* Place a Normal Bet: Play one of your bet tokens above a creature of your choice in the current combat row, as long as there isn’t already a bet there.
+* **Place a Normal Bet**: Play one of your bet tokens above a creature of your choice in the current combat row, as long as there isn’t already a bet there.

 OR

-* Place a Secret Bet: Play one of your bet tokens on a face down combat card from your hand in front of you to secretly bet on the corresponding creature.
+* **Place a Secret Bet**: Play one of your bet tokens on a face down combat card from your hand in front of you to secretly bet on the corresponding creature.
 You may only place a secret bet during the first round of the game.
 Once a creature has been eliminated, no further secret bets may be made.

 OR

-* Reveal a Secret Bet: Reveal which creature you wagered on with your secret bet, possibly allowing you to immediately become that creature’s backer.
+* **Reveal a Secret Bet**: Reveal which creature you wagered on with your secret bet, possibly allowing you to immediately become that creature’s backer.

 OR

-* Pass: Do nothing this phase.
+* **Pass**: Do nothing this phase.

 ### Placing a Normal Bet